Friday 26th November, 2021

 Treatment of forearm muscles

 Continue to apply therapy to your forearm muscles.
-As discusses in our article [why trigger point pain won’t go away] problems such as trigger points in your forearm muscles will take a large number of applications of therapy to completely remedy.
+As discusses in our article Why do trigger points keep coming back , problems such as trigger points in your forearm muscles will take a large number of applications of therapy to completely remedy.

 Gradually re-introduce activities